caufieldjh/linkml-generate/README.md

 The LLM can also do this, of course.

 Would also like to support creation of dynamically constructed example sets: just include filename and number of examples to use in each prompt within the schema.

+### Promoting computational creativity

+Creating synthetic data is only a useful task if the data is representative of some larger collection of observations (real or extrapolated) and/or it contains a range of variability.

+Without explicit direction or parameter adjustment, LLMs aren't very good at the latter task - they tend to generate consistently boring results.

+How may we stimulate their creativity?

+1. Raise the temperature, but ensure adherence to the expected structure.
+2. Explicitly define how entries should vary - this may be an iterative process.
+For example, if we want a list of fruits, it may help to state that the generated examples should vary in color.
+We don't always know the full range of properties applicable to a group of objects so generating a list of such properties may be a good start.
+3. Include further detail in the starting schema.
+If generating a list of street addresses, for example, the LLM may rarely produce street numbers like "33A" unless provided with in-context examples or a field like "street number postfix" to contain these values.

 ## Related Work